gilliM/funathon-project1/README.md

 The `extract_all.sh` can also test if the script run properly.
 To do so, pass on a `true` argument to the script.
 Any other argument (and by default, none) will not test the scripts.

+### Store back up data
+Back up data are generated and stored when running the solution

+###  Store back up models
+Back up models are generated using the admin/save_models.py script.
+It depends on the interim scripts : **these scripts need to be up to date for back up models to work properly**.
+To run a back up script, do it with `uv run solution/admin/save_models.py intermediate_solutions/3_RF.py rf_model_final rf_model.joblib` :
+- `intermediate_solutions/3_RF.py`: is the script to run where the models are generated.
+- `rf_model_final`: is the name in the script of the model to store
+- `rf_model.joblib`: is the name of the back up in the S3

 ## Solution
 The solution is coded with more advanced set-up that haven't been covered in the tutorial.